Why is my water heater not heating

 HVAC

-The answer to 'why is my water heater not heating' is that there are several common causes, including a faulty thermostat, sediment buildup, a broken heating element, or a tripped circuit breaker.
-The symptoms you may notice include no hot water, lukewarm water, or water that doesn't stay hot for long.
+The answer to 'why is my water heater not heating' is that there are several common causes, including a faulty thermostat, a broken heating element, sediment buildup, or a problem with the pilot light or gas supply.
+Symptoms may include no hot water, lukewarm water, or water that takes a long time to heat up.

 Step-by-Step Guide